branavann/Financial-Report/README.md

 * The actual vs. estimated earnings per share for the four quarters in 2017
 * A comparison of the Netflix Stock price vs the Dow Jones Industrial Average price in 2017

 During this project, I will analyze, prepare, and plot data.
-The intention behind this project is to provide visualizations that will aid the financial analysts asses the risk of the Netflix stock.
+The intention behind this project is to provide visualizations that will aid the financial analysts assess the risk of the Netflix stock.

 Project Skills: